yhoriuchi/projoint/README.md

-# cjdata
+# projoint
-A very small package to read a CSV file from Qualtrics and reshape the data for conjoint analysis.
-The current version only supports analysis for a binary-choice outcome.
-Users should wrangle respondent-level separately and merge them by each respondent's id.
+A package to avoid measurement error bias in conjoint analysis

 ### Notes: